-a.
+- a.
 Students shall not be removed from school property without notifying the school principal or his/her designee.
-MPs/police officers are also responsible for ensuring that the youth's parent(s), guardian(s), or a responsible adult is notified of the youth's removal, irrespective of school officials making such notification.

-b.
-MPs/police officers should notify the principal or his/her designee before making a detention of a student during school hours on school property unless exigent circumstances exist or such notification would potentially jeopardize the ability of MPs/police officers to safely and effectively make the detention.
+MPs/police officers are also responsible for ensuring that the youth's parent(s), guardian(s), or a responsible adult is notified of the youth's removal, irrespective of school officials making such notification. - b.
+MPs/police officers should notify the principal or his/her designee before making a detention of a student during school hours on school property unless exigent circumstances exist or such notification would potentially jeopardize the ability of MPs/police officers to safely and effectively make the detention. - c.

-c.
 MPs/police officers should avoid making detentions on school grounds when the detention may be made effectively elsewhere.

-d.
-When possible, MPs/police officers should not detain juveniles on school grounds if the use of force is a reasonable possibility.

-e.
-MPs/police officers should use handcuffs or other restraining devices when making detentions in schools whenever deemed necessary to ensure the security of juvenile detainees and the safety of the MPs/police officers and others.

-f.
-Detaining students on school property should, to the degree possible, be conducted so as to minimize embarrassment to the student and disruption of school activities.

-4. Searches in Schools.
+- d.
+When possible, MPs/police officers should not detain juveniles on school grounds if the use of force is a reasonable possibility. - e.
+MPs/police officers should use handcuffs or other restraining devices when making detentions in schools whenever deemed necessary to ensure the security of juvenile detainees and the safety of the MPs/police officers and others. - f.
+Detaining students on school property should, to the degree possible, be conducted so as to minimize embarrassment to the student and disruption of school activities. - 4.
+Searches in Schools.
 Well publicized incidents in recent years have indicated a need to maintain safety and security in our schools.
 Though Department of Defense Dependent Schools are government entities and operate on government property, evolving case law in many locations limit what MPs/police officers may do, absent exigent circumstances, in the way of searching and seizing evidence in a school setting.
 Also, on some Marine Corps installations, schools are operated by the state or county.
 Consultation with the staff judge advocate and concerned stake holders (school administrators, principals, and teachers) in the school system must be conducted before planned police operation in schools.
-The below procedures should be used in supporting searches in schools:
+The below procedures should be used in supporting searches in schools: - a.

-a.
 Police searches of students and their property (bags, clothing, purses, assigned school lockers, etc.) on school premises are generally subject to the same legal requirements for probable cause and a search warrant/authorization as other searches.
-Exceptions to the search warrant requirement (for example, consent to search and emergency situations) that apply to non-school searches also apply to school searches.
+Exceptions to the search warrant requirement (for example, consent to search and emergency situations) that apply to non-school searches also apply to school searches. - b.

-b.
 School employees may conduct searches of specific students and their property (bags, clothing, purses, assigned school lockers, etc.) without a warrant/authorization, based on reasonable suspicion.
-The reasonable suspicion must be by individual and not a group.
+The reasonable suspicion must be established on an individual basis, not used to justify searching an entire group.
 School employees may also conduct scheduled inspections/searches of assigned school lockers for items such as trash, school property and library books.
-While students have no expectation of privacy in their assigned school lockers because the lockers belong to the school, they do have such an expectation for their personal possessions stored in the school lockers, such as book bags and jackets.
-The following guidelines apply to school searches for stolen property: (1) When school employees want to find property (property of relatively minor value, at least, such as tennis shoes), it is possible to search more than one student so long as employees have enough suspicion to justify each search.
+While students have no expectation of privacy in their assigned school lockers, because the lockers belong to the school, they do have such an expectation for their personal possessions stored in the school lockers, such as book bags and jackets.
+The following guidelines apply to school searches for stolen property: